sgriffisrg/OOP-345/WS05/readme.md

 ### `Book` Module

 Add to the `Book` class a public template function:
 - `void fixSpelling(T spellChecker)`: this function should call the overloaded `operator()` on instance `spellChecker`, passing to it the book description.

   In this design, type `T` must have an overload of the `operator()` that accepts a string as a parameter.

+  **Since this is a template function, it must be implemented in the header!** The class is not a template.